UCF-CRCV/GAEA/README.md

    <img src="Assets/qual_osm_metadata.jpg" alt="GeoLLM-Bench"></a>
 </p>

-> <p align="justify"> <b> <span style="color: blue;">Figure:</span></b> We showcase various question-types including multiple-choice, true/false, short and long VQAs generated using an open-source model on our GAEA-1.4M dataset.
-We carefully select geographical tags from OSM metadata to generate diverse question types. </p>
+> <p align="justify"> <b> <span style="color: blue;">Figure:</span></b> Examples of the four question types in our dataset: SVQA, MCQ, TF, and LVQA.
+Each type targets a distinct reasoning skill grounded in geographical, visual, or contextual understanding.
+Our dataset has three categories, including Geolocalization, Reasoning (LVQA), and Conversational (SVQA, MCQ, TF) QAs, as shown in the figure. </p>

 <hr />